MicrosoftDocs/architecture-center/docs/cloud-adoption/migrate/migration-considerations/migrate/promotion-models.md

 ## Next steps

-After a promotion model is defined and accepted by the Cloud Adoption team, [remediation of assets](./remediate.md) can begin.
+After a promotion model is defined and accepted by the cloud adoption team, [remediation of assets](./remediate.md) can begin.

 > [!div class="nextstepaction"]
 > [Remediating assets prior to migration](./remediate.md)